The Future is Now Blog Series: Industrial Sustainability Goes Digital.

 The Environmental Defense Fund (EDF) also recently published a report discussing strategies for how oil’s digital transformation can be leveraged to reduce methane emissions (which are exponentially more potent than CO2 emissions).
 Each year $30 billion in methane is released into the atmosphere, and EDF explains how “asset automation,” “smart ecosystems,” and other digital strategies can enable a win-win for industry and the environment alike.

 Data analytics, AI, 3D printing, and blockchain aren’t inherently good or bad; each is a tool that can be deployed in myriad ways to achieve a desired outcome.
 It’s up to all of us—innovators, policymakers, environmental advocates, even oil and gas companies and big tech—to use them to build the future we want.

 Tom Hassenboehler is the Founder and Executive Director of EC-MAP.
-This blog post is part of a preview of our forthcoming white paper, “New Approaches for an Era of Energy Digitalization: Industrials.”
+This blog post is part of a preview of our forthcoming white paper, “The Role of Digitalization in Driving Demand for Industrial Decarbonization.”